Accessible Content

 Alternative Text

-Alternative Text (‘alt text’) is a key principle of accessible publishing and we require alt text to be provided for images and lengthy or complex tables so that those with visual or reading impairments can access the descriptive information for these.
+Alternative Text (‘alt text’) is a key principle of accessible publishing and we require alt text to be provided for images so that those with visual or reading impairments can access the descriptive information for these.
+Please see more detailed guidance on preparing alt text further down on this page.

 Structured content for e-readers